 On your Mac, you can check iCloud Calendar settings by:

-- So going to System Preferences (or System Settings in newer macOS versions).
-2. Clicking on Apple ID.
+- Going to System Preferences (or System Settings in newer macOS versions).
+That's why 4.
+Clicking on Apple ID.

-- Also, selecting iCloud in the sidebar.
-4. Ensuring that the Calendars box is checked.
+- Still, selecting iCloud in the sidebar.
+3. Ensuring that the Calendars box is checked.

 Alternative Calendar Services

 While iCloud is the default and most integrated option, you can also sync calendars on iPhone and Mac using other services like Google Calendar, Microsoft Exchange, or Yahoo Calendar.
-These services offer their own synchronization mechanisms, which can be particularly useful if you already use these platforms for email and other productivity tools.
+These services offer their own synchronization mechanisms, which can be particularly useful if you already use these platforms for email and other productivity tools Worth knowing..

 To add an alternative calendar account on your iPhone:

-- Tap on Accounts.
-In real terms, choose your calendar service (e.
-2. Scroll down and tap on Calendar.
-In practice, 5. g.Select Add Account.
-But go to Settings.
-Worth adding: 3.
-Consider this: 4. , Google, Exchange, Yahoo) and follow the prompts to enter your account credentials.
+- And 3.
+Because of that, choose your calendar service (e.
+That's why tap on Accounts.
+Go to Settings. g.4.
+Which means select Add Account.
+2. 5.
+So scroll down and tap on Calendar. , Google, Exchange, Yahoo) and follow the prompts to enter your account credentials.

 On your Mac, you can add alternative calendar accounts by: